Nov 18 2008

 Some researchers suggest that the herbs ginseng and gingko have a positive impact on your brain, keeping you alert and improving memory.

-Did you know?
-Body cleansing can help boost your brain power, too.
-By eliminating the toxic chemicals and heavy metals that build up in your body from your environment and diet, you can rid your brain of dangerous free radicals that may contribute to disease and poor health.
+Did you know that body detoxing can boost your brainpower, too?
+By eliminating the toxic chemicals and heavy metals that build up in your body from your environment and diet, you can rid your brain of free radicals that contribute to disease, aging, and poor health.
+A liver cleanse can help remove toxins, improve digestion, and restore energy to your body and mind.

-Note: Processed foods are often too starchy, fatty, and sugary and will do more harm than good for your body and brain.
-You want raw, organic fruit and vegetables as often as possible.
-Live foods present your body with beneficial energy as well as their natural nutrients.
+Remember, processed foods are often too starchy, fatty, and sugary for good health and often do more harm than good for your body and brain.
+Seek out raw, whole fruit and vegetables as often as possible.
+Live foods present your body with beneficial energy as well as natural nutrients.

 I also recommend getting a cellphone protector for your phone to reduce any harmful radiation leaking into your brain tissue.